aott33/aott33.github.io/_posts/2021-09-20-ST-mini-project-1.md

-## IN PROGRESS - Structured Text (wiring, PLC configuration, and IIoT) Mini-Project
+## IN PROGRESS - IIoT Mini Project 1

 ### Mini Project Goal:
 - Connect a Lenze VFD to a Lenze PLC using Ethernet/IP